Not Without Hope: Accident victims

-The New York Times Best Seller list

-Not Without Hope appeared on The New York Times Best Seller list.

-Television

-Shuyler's story was the subject of an HBO Real Sports with Bryant Gumbel segment and a one-hour Oprah Winfrey special.

 Film

 Not Without Hope is slated to be made into a film.
 The film was originally to be produced, distributed, and financed by Relativity Media.
 Dwayne Johnson was cast to play Schuyler and was also executive producer.
 After the project was tied up at Relativity Media for four years, as a result of the company's 2015 bankruptcy, 36films and its founder Michael Cuccolo acquired the rights to produce the survival drama.
 The UK production/financing company Goldfinch later purchased the film rights and hired Rupert Wainwright as director.
 Miles Teller was cast in the role of Schuyler, and production was set to begin in early 2020.
 With the outbreak of coronavirus delaying film production, the filming date was moved to September, with pre-production beginning at the water facility in Pinewood Dominican Republic Studios.
-However, Wainwright would later leave the director's chair, citing creative differences, before filming began.
+However, Wainwright later left the director's chair, citing creative differences, before filming began.
+An adaptation directed and written by Joe Carnahan is currently in filming with Zachary Levi and Josh Duhamel in the lead roles.